13 Dealing with Data

 Figure 13.4: Class Imbalance

 Class imbalance refers to the situation where the target variable has a large difference in the number of observations in each class.
 For example, if you have a binary target, and 90% of the observations are in one class, and 10% in the other, you would have class imbalance.
 You’ll almost never see a 50/50 split in the real world, but the issue is that as we move further away from that point, we can start to see problems in model estimation, prediction, and interpretation.
-With our example, if we just predict the majority class in a binary classification problem, our accuracy would be 90%!
-Under other circumstances that might be a great result, but in this case it’s not.
+In this example, if we just predict the majority class in a binary classification problem, our accuracy would be 90%!
+Under other circumstances that might be a great result for accuracy, but in this case it’s not.
 So right off the bat one of our favorite metrics to use for classification models isn’t going to help us much.

 For classification problems, class imbalance is the rule, not the exception.
 This is because nature just doesn’t sort itself into nice and even bins.
 The majority of people in a random sample do not have cancer, the vast majority of people have not had a heart attack in the past year, most people do not default on their loans, and so on.